trufae/aiblog/src/WinCdbNull-en.md

 0:001>
 ```

-Lots more information that I expected, and actually kind of useless because all the register values are zero, no backtrace again.
-So I guess I missed a step because Windows must be frustrating by default, so better take a break and learn a little of CDB:
+Lots more information than I expected—and actually kind of useless, because all the register values are zero, no backtrace again.
+So I guess I missed a step, because Windows must be frustrating by default.
+Better to take a break and learn a little about CDB:

 ## The CDB Shell